Summary: A Treatise Concerning the Principles of Human Knowledge

 Qualities [...] do never really exist each of them apart by it self, and separated from all others, but are mix’d [...] and blended together, several in the same Object.
 But we are told, the Mind being able to consider each Quality singly, or abstracted from those other Qualities with which it is united, does by that means frame to it self abstract Ideas.
 2.

-Berkeley takes an example: if one sees an an Object extended, coloured, and moved
+Berkeley gives an example: if one sees an Object extended, coloured, and moved

-3. He specifies: Not that it is possible for Colour or Motion to exist without Extension: but only that the Mind can frame to it self by Abstraction the Idea of Colour exclusive of Extension
+Not that it is possible for Colour or Motion to exist without Extension: but only that the Mind can frame to it self by Abstraction the Idea of Colour exclusive of Extension4.

-The abstract idea would be a general idea grouping together what is common to the things of which it is the idea.
+The abstract idea is supposed to be a general idea that groups together what is common to the things of which it is the idea.

-Another example shows the astonishing character of this doctrine: it makes an Idea of Colour in abstract which is neither Red, nor Blue, nor White, nor any other determinate Colour.
+Another example illustrates the astonishing nature of this doctrine: it makes an Idea of Colour in abstract which is neither Red, nor Blue, nor White, nor any other determinate Colour

 5.

-Abstract ideas would be forged of the most composed beings, such as man.
-The latter would then have a size and a colour, but no particular size or colour.
+Abstract ideas would even be forged from the most complex beings, such as man.
+Such a being would have a size and a colour, yet no particular size or colour.

 Berkeley presents his famous critique of this doctrine of abstraction.